Find a Job You Really Want In

 U.S. Equal Employment Opportunity Commission (EEOC)

-The EEOC enforces federal laws that make it illegal for an employer to discriminate against an applicant or employee because of their race.
-It also prohibits employers from discriminating against an individual because that employee complained about discrimination, filed a charge, requested an investigation, or filed a lawsuit.
-This law covers most employers with 15 or more employees.
+The EEOC enforces federal laws that make it illegal for employers to discriminate against applicants or employees based on race.
+This law also protects individuals who file complaints or lawsuits regarding discrimination.
+The EEOC covers most employers with 15 or more employees.

 -